MocanaCorp/Lighthouse-SDK/README.md

 **Question: Where and how do I insert the code?**

-**Answer:** The API reference and Sample Applications provides methods and context for where and how to implement the Lighthouse SDK.
+**Answer:** The API Reference and Sample Applications provide methods and context for where and how to implement the Lighthouse SDK.

 ### Certificate Errors